mozilla/gecko-dev/toolkit/components/ml/docs/index.rst

   const res = await engine.run(request);
   console.log(res[0]["summary_text"]);

+You can use the browser console or toolbox to run this example.
+To enable the browser console, flip the following option in `about:config`: **devtools.chrome.enabled**.
+To get access to the full toolbox, set the **devtools.debugger.remote-enabled** option.
+We recommend using the toolbox to get access to more tools.
+You will get a security warning when starting it, when the toolbox connects to the browser.

 When running this code, Firefox will look for models in the Mozilla model hub located at https://model-hub.mozilla.org which contains a curated list of models.